 - The RANZCR Standards of Practice require CT services to undertake a CT Image Review Self Audit on a regular basis.
 This self-administered audit activity is designed to ensure CT services are achieving reproducibly diagnostic quality CT images to support optimum patient outcomes.

-- The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has developed diagnostic reference levels for nuclear medicine.
+- The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has developed diagnostic reference levels (DRLs) for multi detector computed tomography, including paediatric patients.

 - The Australian Department of Health, administers the Diagnostic Imaging Accreditation Scheme, which includes standards associated with diagnostic imaging.
 These standards have to be met by medical imaging providers if the services they provide are to be eligible for a Medicare payment.
 These standards apply regardless of whether the services are for an adult or a child.

-- A set of dose reference levels (DRLs) has been developed as an easy reference for both radiographers and radiologists during routine clinical practice, and allows comparison to other published DRLs as a quality measure.
+- Available via subscription, a set of DRLs has been developed as an easy reference for both radiographers and radiologists during routine clinical practice, and allows comparison to other published DRLs as a quality measure.

 - A dose optimisation trial in of 10 radiology sites in Queensland concluded that 'teaching about optimisation enabled clinically meaningful dose reduction for a variety of common adult scans'.
 This study is available online in the Journal of the American College of Radiology, Vol. 7, Issue 8 August 2010.

 - Image Gently universal CT protocols by ‘The Alliance for Radiation Safety in Pediatric Imaging’ are now available for head, thorax and abdomen - see Development of Pediatric CT Protocols 2014.